The Eight annual Peggy’s Cove Area Festival of the Arts celebrates another successful year

 “We’re so grateful to all of the visitors and volunteers who took part in the festival this year and helped make it such a success,” said Beth Newman, Volunteer Coordinator.

 “From the planning process to implementation, this festival takes a lot of time and dedication.
 Whether a volunteer spent months or a few hours with us, they were an important part of the festival.”

 Between July 14th and 16th, hundreds of visitors toured the yurt displaying studio and “wet” paintings done by 41 plein air artists painting at Peggy’s Cove.

 “There’s nothing like bringing together artists and art enthusiasts in one of the most beautiful places in the province,” said Patricia Lindley, Committee Lead.

 “It’s really incredible to see people of all ages enjoying the artistic process as they watch our amazingly talented local and non-local artists at work.”

-This year’s Studio Tour Draw prize winner is Ed Towle of Seabright, Nova Scotia.
-He wins the $500 gift certificate towards the purchase of art from any of the Studio Tour artists.
+This year’s Studio Tour Draw prize winner is Patricia Lade of Glen Haven, Nova Scotia.
+She wins the $500 gift certificate towards the purchase of art from any of the Studio Tour artists.
 The draw was made at Twelve Acre Hill Gallery by the gallery owner, Philip Hodges, and PCAFA president, Debbie Smith.

-“Had a great weekend enjoying the diverse work of the Bay area artists, and guess what, I got rewarded with more art… Fantastic!”, said Ed, winner of the Studio Tour Draw prize.
+“Had a great weekend enjoying the diverse work of the Bay area artists, and guess what, I got rewarded with more art… Fantastic!”, said Pat, winner of the Studio Tour Draw prize.

 Information about the Peggy’s Cove Area Festival of the Arts can be found at peggyscoveareafestivalofthearts.com.